Tuning LLM-based Code Optimization via Meta-Prompting: An Industrial Perspective: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated remarkable capabilities in many aspects across the software development lifecycle, including code completion \cite{husein2025large}, natural‑language documentation \cite{dvivedi2024comparative}, test-case generation \cite{jorgensen2024large}, automated debugging \cite{kang2025explainable}, and more \cite{hou2024large}.
-Beyond these capabilities, recent research studies have demonstrated that LLMs can systematically analyze code patterns to uncover optimization opportunities and produce revised implementations—ranging from memory‑management enhancements and algorithmic refinements to automated parallelization and vectorization—thereby enabling high‑performance, resource‑efficient software \cite{gong2025language, ishida2024langpropcodeoptimizationframework, cummins2024meta}.
+Beyond these capabilities, recent research studies have demonstrated that LLMs can systematically analyze code patterns to uncover optimization opportunities and produce revised implementations, ranging from memory-management enhancements and algorithmic refinements to automated parallelization and vectorization—thereby enabling high‑performance, resource‑efficient software \cite{gong2025language, ishida2024langpropcodeoptimizationframework,cummins2024meta}.

-The success of LLM-based code optimization has led to the development of specialized industrial platforms that integrate these capabilities into production workflows.
-These platforms provide enterprise-grade infrastructure for deploying LLM optimization at scale, serving diverse client needs from high-frequency trading systems requiring microsecond latencies to scientific computing applications demanding maximum throughput \cite{aws2020codeguruprofiler2, lin2025eco, artemis_paper, verma2025perfinsights, jiang2025aide}.
-Among others, TurinTech AI’s \textsc{Artemis} platform \cite{artemis_website} represents the cutting edge of AI‑driven software performance engineering, which deploys multiple LLMs at scale to search for optimal optimizations of critical code snippets with real‑time validation, as illustrated in Figure~\ref{fig:artemis_workflow}.
-It now processes tens of thousands of requests daily, and offers automated performance‑engineering solutions that reduce development costs and accelerate time‑to‑market for performance‑critical applications \cite{artemis_businesswire}.
+The success of LLM-based code optimization has led to the development of industrial solutions that integrate these capabilities into production workflows.
+These platforms provide enterprise-grade infrastructure for deploying LLM-driven code optimization at scale, serving diverse client needs from high-frequency trading systems requiring microsecond latencies to scientific computing applications demanding maximum throughput \cite{aws2020codeguruprofiler2, lin2025eco, artemis_paper, verma2025perfinsights, jiang2025aide}.
+Among others, TurinTech AI's \textsc{Artemis} platform \cite{artemis_website} represents a leading AI-driven software performance engineering system, which deploys multiple LLMs at scale to search for optimal optimizations of critical code snippets with real-time validation, as illustrated in Figure~\ref{fig:artemis_workflow}.
+It now processes tens of thousands of requests daily and offers automated performance-engineering solutions that reduce development costs and accelerate time-to-market for performance-critical applications \cite{artemis_businesswire}.